agnel/interview-prep/react.md

 Redux provides a structured approach to managing application state through a central store, actions, and reducers, with a focus on predictability and unidirectional data flow.
 However, it introduces boilerplate, complexity, and performance considerations that may not be necessary for all applications.
 Tools like `Redux Toolkit` and middleware can help mitigate some of these issues, making Redux more accessible and manageable.

+## What's new in React 17?

+React 17, released in October 2020, focused more on making incremental updates easier rather than introducing new features.
+Here are some of the key changes and improvements:

+1. **No New Features**: React 17 did not introduce any new features or major changes to the existing API.
+This version was more about making React upgrades smoother and improving the overall developer experience.

+2. **Event Delegation Changes**: React 17 changed how event delegation works.
+Previously, React used a single global event listener at the `document` level for all events.
+In React 17, the event delegation is now handled at the root of the React tree.
+This change was intended to make it easier to integrate React with other libraries or frameworks that manipulate the DOM.

+3. **Gradual Upgrades**: React 17 improved the ability to upgrade React incrementally.
+This means you can upgrade React in a part of your application and then gradually upgrade the rest of your application, without needing to do a full migration all at once.

+4. **No More `ReactDOM.render` for Server-Side Rendering**: With React 17, the `ReactDOM.render` method is no longer used for server-side rendering.
+Instead, you should use `ReactDOM.hydrate` or `ReactDOM.createRoot` (introduced in React 18) for these purposes.

+5. **New JSX Transform**: While not a change in React 17 itself, it's worth noting that React 17 introduced the new JSX transform, which is supported in the latest versions of React.
+This new transform does not require importing React to use JSX, which simplifies the code and reduces boilerplate.

+Overall, React 17 was designed to pave the way for future updates and make it easier to manage complex upgrades, while focusing on making incremental improvements to the library's internals.